gcammarota/gcammarota.github.io/index.md

 Previosly I worked at [e-GEOS][a] as SAR Data Specialist.

-Then in 2014 I joined [B-Open][0] where I currently serve as Remote Sensing Specialist and Software Engineer enjoying geospatial and climate data analysis and manipulation using Python.
+In 2014 I joined [B-Open][0] where I currently serve as Remote Sensing Specialist and Software Engineer enjoying geospatial and climate data analysis and manipulation using Python.

 Contact